stealth/7350topless/README.md

 There are some nifty details about the directory switch which you can enjoy by reading the exploit code.
 As the PoC potentially waits quite long, we will try to reduce CPU usage.
 In other circumstances, due to multi-core environments, spinning would be an option.

+Note that the exploit is generic and works on almost all *Armbian* installs.

+As a hotfix, you could remove the `80-update-htop-and-offload-tx` dispatcher script.